 Written by Vivek Jaiswal | Co-founder, Customer Guru

-In today’s tech-age, the concept of automated service has added the much needed speed and value to customer service.
+In today’s tech-age, the concept of automated service has added the much-needed speed and value to customer service.
 However, despite the technical advancements in customer service, customers would still vouch for a personal touch that a service representative or agent provides.
 Just this morning I was reading Ben Motteram’s narration of his horrible experience with Ticketek, trying to book an online ticket to his favourite AFL game.
 Indeed, online ticket booking is great: it is an easy and comfortable choice for customers.
-But it is frustrating if they can’t get in touch with someone on phone when things go wrong.
+But it is frustrating if they can’t get in touch with someone on the phone when things go wrong.
 Technology can only enable better service delivery, but the service ultimately has to be handled by someone personally.
 Ben’s article clearly highlights what online stores should do to avoid such terrible customer experiences, I am going to touch upon what they should do when things go wrong inadvertently.

-Let’s look at a few ways to personalise your service levels and ensure that this converts to much needed customer retention and loyalty.
+Let’s look at a few ways to personalise your service levels and ensure that this converts to much-needed customer retention and loyalty.

 Too many online stores make it super difficult for their customers to reach someone when they are faced with a problem or need an answer to their query.
 Don’t wait for your customers to resort to social media bashing before they could get some help.
 Make it easy for them to find your customer service number, and use on-site chat to make it even easier for them to quickly get answers to their queries.
 Customers love to talk to someone with a name and not a machine.
 Therefore, although an IVR system could improve a customer’s waiting experience, it is totally worth investing in a customer service team who finally answer inbound calls.
-Social media, and specially Twitter, as a customer service channel is becoming increasingly popular.
+Social media, and especially Twitter, as a customer service channel, is becoming increasingly popular.
 It is something no organisation can afford to ignore.
 There are countless solutions that enable your customer service team to quickly engage with customers raising concern on social media too.
 Again, keeping a human touch on social media is even more important.

 This would make the customer feel comfortable and have a more human conversation.